-Cloud Manager enables you to choose normal or high write speed for Cloud Volumes ONTAP.
+Cloud Manager enables you to choose normal or high write speed for most Cloud Volumes ONTAP configurations.
 Before you choose a write speed, you should understand the differences between the normal and high settings and risks and recommendations when using high write speed.

 Normal write speed

 When you choose normal write speed, data is written directly to disk.
 When data is written directly to disk, reduces the likelihood of data loss in the event of an unplanned system outage, or a cascading failure involving an unplanned system outage (HA pairs only).

 Normal write speed is the default option.